 Some dude sent me an email saying he was having difficulty using the Tremonter forums.
 He said he was getting a “user already exists” error when trying to post.
 I thought I explained the difficulty quite well.
 He had registered an account and then tried to post without having logged in.
 The forum then asks for a temporary username, and if it matches a registered user, it fails.
 I explained that, and I gave him several different options for posting.
 This morning I get an email that says:

 With all the talk about the upcoming Cleveland Ingenuity Festival, I’ve had plenty of exposure to my greatest grammar pet peeve.
 I wouldn’t even have this almost psychopathic hatred of this common mistake if it weren’t for my high school communications and journalism teacher, Mr. Glowacki.
-There is no such thing as FIRST ANNUAL.
-The [...]

 I got zero sleep last night and no one likes my shirt today.
 Also, my bike tire is flat.
 Your challenge is to guess why I’m in a good mood when I’m not too tired to think.